Lake District road trip inspiration

 Tarn Hows

-One of the Lake District’s most accessible beauty spots, Tarn Hows offers a gentle circular route with lovely water views and surrounding hills.
+One of the Lake District’s most popular beauty spots, Tarn Hows offers a gentle circular route with lovely water views and surrounding hills.

 2 miles circular Around 1 hour